szlend/tracker_test/README.md

 # TrackerTest

-When Phoenix.Tracker nodes connect for the first time, when boths nodes already hold presences.
-Their state will desync.
+When Phoenix.Tracker nodes connect for the first time, and boths nodes already hold presences, their state will desync.

 # Steps to reproduce